Sign up here to receive our complementary guide on how to facilitate a Philosophers’ Club. También disponible en Español

-We don’t argue, we don’t debate, we don’t persuade.
+We don’t argue, we don’t debate, we don’t seek to persuade others.
 Instead, we explore, interrogate, investigate — and seek to persuade ourselves (that’s right, we focus on supporting our views via ‘self-persuasion,’ rather than patronizing proselytizing and sermonizing).
 In doing so, we become more connected to others — including if not especially those who look at the world quite differently than we do — more bonded to ourselves, to our universe.

 We tap into, early and often, our childlike but by no means childish questioning nature, so we can maintain our capacity to be a ‘child at heart’ — open and curious and empathic — at every age and stage.

 Everyone, from the youngest to the oldest, takes part as equals.
 Everyone.
 That’s what true ‘democratizing’ is all about.
 So, whether you are 5 or 95, whether you have multiple PhDs or have never set foot in the hallowed halls, each of you has a wealth of experiences and beautiful stores of wisdom to share from which the rest of us can benefit and become potentially transformed

 We listen to one another with all our being, with all our heart and mind.
 Because what the world needs now is a world of heartfelt, empathetic listeners.

 And in doing so, we transform our inner and outer worlds, which are interlaced in every way.

 And we are inspired to act in the world with a greater sense of autonomy and keener social conscience (the two are not at opposite ends of the continuum, but are entwined).

 We are genuinely inclusive.
 We don’t just tolerate but embrace the equal consideration of a plurality of perspectives.
 And we have no political agenda except to create more open societies in which we all give equal consideration and scrutiny to a bracing variety of points of view — with the aim of evolving who we are and who we can be, on individual, local, national and global scales.